Ragdoll standard & How we want it to look like in the future?

 Short bodies

+The first two cats on the picures below have cobby bodies, short legs and straight backs.
 The cat below them have a long body, legs of medium lenght and have the correct relaxed and flobby body.

 Legs (5 p) (Fault: short legs, splayed toes, lack of tufting)